-- Instruction concerning the intent, meaning, and importance of the Declaration of Independence and the U.S. Constitution, and - A specific recitation from the Declaration of Independence for students in grades 3-8.
+- Instruction concerning the intent, meaning, and importance of the Declaration of Independence and the U.S. Constitution - A specific recitation from the Declaration of Independence for students in grades 3-8

-Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if:
+Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if any of the following apply:

-- A parent provides a written statement requesting that his or her child be excused, - The district determines that the student has a conscientious objection to the recitation, or - A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity.
+- A parent provides a written statement requesting that his or her child be excused - The district determines that the student has a conscientious objection to the recitation - A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity